jncraton/computational-thinking-cpsc2020/lectures/32-regex.md

 Match Objects
 -------------

-- Search returns a match object on success
+- `search` returns a match object on success
-- Groups can be extracted from these matches
+- Groups can be extracted from the match

 Example
 -------